 You’ll want to keep your rainy day fund in an account that is separate from your spending (so you don’t accidentally spend it) but is still easily accessible.

-Good options include a high-interest savings account, money market account, online savings account, or checking and savings account.
-These accounts typically offer higher interest than a standard savings account but allow you to access your money when you need it.
+Other options include a money market account, which typically offers higher interest than a standard savings account but allows you to access your money when you need it.
+That kind of liquidity is valuable, since you never know when a minor emergency will crop up.

 The Takeaway

-Setting up a separate rainy day savings account can help you manage those annoying extra expenses that can crop up throughout the year that might otherwise throw you off balance.
+Setting up a separate rainy day savings account can help you manage those annoying but essential extra expenses that can crop up throughout the year that might otherwise throw you off balance.

 As you use your rainy day fund to cover pop-up expenses, it’s a good idea to fill it back up, so you’ll have financial back-up the next time you need it.
 What’s more, keeping your rainy day fund in an interest-bearing account can help it grow as it sits there, providing you with a sense of security.